Plain AI Daily

 Claude's free plan just got quietly excellent.
 On June 30, 2026, Anthropic made Sonnet 5 the default model for Free and Pro plans -- meaning free users are running a model that is four days old as this is written.
 The free plan also includes web search, memory across conversations, file creation, and code execution on web, mobile, and desktop, per Claude's pricing page.

-What free Claude lacks is volume and breadth: usage limits arrive faster than on Gemini, there is no image generation, and the fancier models like Fable 5 sit behind the Pro plan (that lineup is decoded in Claude 5 Fable and Mythos, explained).
+What free Claude lacks is volume and breadth: usage limits arrive faster than on Gemini, there is no image generation, and the bigger models sit behind the Pro plan.
+Since July 24, 2026 that means Opus 5, which Pro includes at no extra cost, while Fable 5 costs extra on Pro through usage credits.
 Treat free Claude as a specialist: the tool you open when the words matter -- a cover letter, a hard email, a school essay review -- rather than your all-day assistant.

 What About Free Grok, Copilot, and the Rest?